SE-PRG/azmitool/README.md

 Because `azmi` is written in c# / dotnet, its performance are dependant on your VM size.
 On Basic VM sizes, performance will be slower than native Linux commands or tools, like `curl` or `rclone`.
 We recommend Standard or Compute optimized VM sizes (like F2 or larger) where `azmi` performs better than `curl` tool for example.

+`azmi` currently supports only serial communication (sequential).
+Should you need simultaneous usage consider using multiple instances of `azmi` binary.

 ## Common errors

 By default, `azmi` will display simple, Linux style errors.
 To discard the error, you can redirect the error stream to null.